2 Samuel 11

 David receives the news of the death with ease.
 "Let not this thing displease thee, for the sword devoureth one as well as another."
 It is a matter-of-fact response.
 Men die in war.
 Uriah is dead.
 So is everyone else.
 The crime has been committed.
 Now it is finished.
 Or so David thinks.

-26And when the wife of Uriah heard that Uriah her husband was dead, she made lamentation for her husband.
+26And when the wife of Uriah heard that Uriah her husband was dead, she mourned for her husband.
 27And when the mourning was past, David sent and fetched her to his house, and she became his wife, and bare him a son.
-But the thing that David had done displeased the Lord.
+But the thing that David had done displeased the LORD.

 The King Who Never Abandoned His PostChrist Connection